LeoNatan/LNPopupController/README.md

 ### Appearance and Behavior

-`LNPopupController` provides many different properties to present users with popup bars, popups and interacting with them.
+`LNPopupController` provides many different properties to present users with popup bars, open popups and let the user interact with them.
 By default, the framework chooses styles to match the user’s current operating system version, but can all be customized as required.

 <p align="center"><img src="./Supplements/floating_bar_style.gif" width="360"/></p>